luapower/website/www/md/building.md

 build on the _oldest_ Linux that you care to support, but use the _newest_ gcc that you can install on that system.
-In particular, if you link against GLIBC 2.14+ your binary will not be backwards compatible with an older glibc (google "memcpy glibc 2.14" to see the drama).
+In particular, if you link against GLIBC 2.14+ your binary will not be backwards compatible with an older GLIBC (google "memcpy glibc 2.14" to see the drama).

 Here's a fast and easy way to build binaries that are compatible down to GLIBC 2.7: